Exploring Leptogenesis in the Era of First Order Electroweak Phase Transition

 To sum up, we find that the sphaleron decoupling temperature can effectively be lowered compared to its SM value $T^{\rm SM}_{\rm sp} = 131.7$ GeV in the context of first order EWPT.
-This originates due to the existence of unsuppressed sphaleron transition rate till a relatively low bubble nucleation temperature $T_n < T^{\rm SM}_{\rm sp}$, characteristic of the new physics scale responsible for realising the EWPT of first order.
-This conclusion however continues to hold for other frameworks of FOEWPT too.
-Such a finding paves the way of registering a low scale (resonant) leptogenesis scenario where a set of two quasi degenerate RHNs decay out of equilibrium and produce enough lepton asymmetry below $T <$ 131.7 GeV which can still be converted to baryon asymmetry.
+This originates due to the existence of unsuppressed sphaleron transition rate till a relatively low bubble nucleation temperature $T_n < T^{\rm SM}_{\rm sp}$, characteristic of the new physics scale (involved in the dimension-6 operator in the Higgs potential) responsible for realizing the EWPT of first order.
+This conclusion, however, continues to hold for other frameworks of FOEWPT too.
+The strongly first-order electroweak phase transition therefore plays a pivotal role in our framework by lowering the effective sphaleron decoupling temperature, thereby allowing successful low-scale leptogenesis with right handed neutrino masses below the electroweak scale, even lighter than the SM Higgs.
+In particular, such a finding paves the way of registering a low scale (resonant) leptogenesis scenario where a set of two quasi-degenerate RHNs decay out of equilibrium and produce enough lepton asymmetry below $T <$ 131.7 GeV, which can still be converted to baryon asymmetry.
 This not only enables the seesaw mechanism to be testable at colliders by lowering down the seesaw scale (the RHN mass $M_N$), but also compatible with low reheating temperature of the Universe, $T_{\rm RH}$ below 131.7 GeV.
-The latter realisation features a unique finding since other existing low scale leptogenesis scenarios such as via oscillation or Higgs decay require the reheating temperature of the Universe to be at or above 131.7 GeV.
+The latter realization features a unique finding since other existing low scale leptogenesis scenarios, such as via oscillation or Higgs decay, require the reheating temperature of the Universe to be at or above 131.7 GeV.
 This proposal also carries profound importance in exploring the sub-EW mass RHNs at future lepton colliders like FCC-ee, CEPC, ILC.
-The one to one correspondence between the new physics scale $\Lambda$ and $T_n$ (and/or the lower limit of RHN mass scale, $M_N \gtrsim$ 35 GeV) exhibits a tantalising possibility to prove leptogenesis and seesaw mechanism by measuring the triple Higgs coupling at HL-LHC which may also illuminate upon the era of electroweak symmetry breaking in the early Universe with the complimentary information obtained from the detection of associated GWs.
+The one to one correspondence between the new physics scale $\Lambda$ and $T_n$ (and/or the lower limit of RHN mass scale, $M_N \gtrsim$ 35 GeV) exhibits a tantalizing possibility to prove leptogenesis and seesaw mechanism by measuring the triple Higgs coupling at HL-LHC which may also illuminate upon the era of electroweak symmetry breaking in the early Universe with the complimentary information obtained from the detection of associated GWs.

 \onecolumngrid